-Phoenix is known as “The Valley of the Sun” and offers great locating to paddle year round.
-With the great weather, we are able to offer paddle board and kayak rentals year round.
+Phoenix is known as “The Valley of the Sun” and offers a great location to paddle year round.
+With our mild winter weather, we are able to offer paddle board and kayak rentals year round.
 We have put together a list of the local Phoenix paddleboard spots we think you may enjoy.

 Paddling in the East Valley

 Tempe Town Lake

 Tempe Town lake is the closest lake to Riverbound Sports and offers a 2 mile long urban lake created by damning the lower Salt River just north of ASU and Down Town Tempe.
 The lake is used for training and racing by Paddle Boarders, Outrigger Canoes, Rowers and Dragon Boat teams.
 The lake’s central location to anywhere in the Phoenix area with no motorized boats makes access to Tempe Town Lake a perfect place to get out on the water for a sunset paddle with friends or a good workout on the water.

 Tempe Town Lake is a non-swimming lake and is a Permit use only for any boats or paddleboards.
 We provide permits for all Riverbound Sports rental paddleboards and kayaks.